bytecodealliance/wasm-micro-runtime/README.md

 WebAssembly Micro Runtime
 =========================
-WebAssembly Micro Runtime (WAMR) is a small footprint and standalone WebAssembly (WASM) runtime.
-It provides a framework for dynamic WASM application management.
+WebAssembly Micro Runtime (WAMR) is standalone WebAssembly (WASM) runtime with small footprint.
+It includes a few components:
+- WebAssembly VM core
+- WASM application programming API (code available, but compilation is depending on the app manager component)
+- Dynamic WASM application management (Not available in github yet.
+It will be released soon)

 Features
 =========================